-When you are talented and ambitious, there are always unique opportunities to expand your territory.
-What really matters is if you’re dedicated to pursuing them.
+When you are talented and ambitious, there are always opportunities to expand your horizons.
+What matters most is whether you are dedicated to pursuing them.

 Top Countries for Lebanese Students to Find Work